parsehex/airmash-extensions/README.md

 These are my (and others') extensions/mods for the game [AirMash](https://airmash.rocks/).
 It's a fork of [Fabio Spampinato](https://github.com/fabiospampinato)'s [airmash-swam-extensions](https://github.com/fabiospampinato/airmash-swam-extensions) - please see that repository for the original code.

 I don't really use StarMash so I've rewritten some extensions as well as made my own mods for the game using [userscripts](https://en.wikipedia.org/wiki/Userscript).

+## Installing Userscripts

-To install these scripts, I recommend using [Violentmonkey](https://violentmonkey.github.io/) or [Tampermonkey](https://www.tampermonkey.net/).
+You can install userscripts using a [browser extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/What_are_WebExtensions).
+I recommend using [Violentmonkey](https://violentmonkey.github.io/) or [Tampermonkey](https://www.tampermonkey.net/).

 ## Extensions